StefFriend/agce/README.md

 C1 and C2 are chords FingerArray (the next two in chord progression) d is the nth  element of FingerArray k = 1 if numberOfFinger(C1) < numberOfFinger(C2) else k = 0

+* Global Complexity calculation:

+Mean of 'InterComplexities'

+## Usage

+Just simply select 4 chords from select to view calculated complexities, fretboard representation, tablature and chord chart.

+Click on the 'strum' button to let chord plays.

 ## Installation